coding-to-music/coding-to-music.github.io/docs/source/index.rst

-   Letter to the town of Brookine Massachusetts Comments about various suggested or recommended or not-recommended Covid virus treatments Events in Medical History we might want to consider 1976 Swine Flu Fiasco
+   Letter to the town of Brookine Massachusetts Comments about various suggested or recommended or not-recommended Covid virus treatments Events in Medical History we might want to consider Vaccines
-   Tuskgee Medical Experiments - 40 years of untreated Syphlis Vaccines
-   COVID-19 Vaccines In the News
-   Children's Vaccine Recommended or Required or Widely Available Schedule 1960's to 2018 What is the history of vaccines, how much money and what are they used for FAQ Frequently Asked Questions
-   What is the historical background and timeline of key participants of this pandemic Resources and additional background material Knowledge vs Noise - our opinions about news and media sources What is narrative control and how is it used to shape public opinion Government Monitoring and Control
-   Current Events and their relationship to today’s events Economics, Fossil Fuels, Pharma, Money, Power test3
+   FAQ Frequently Asked Questions
+   Resources and additional background material test3
    GOF
    How you can help